jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 _[[ID 85](http://www.abacq.org/calle/index.php?2010/01/15/412-copenhague-dinamarca)] Mural and monument to Salvador Allende at Copenhagen, Denmark_

-This mural bearing an outline of Allende's likeness contains a small memorial plate that provides context:
+This mural in bright red, inaugurated on 4 November 2003, bears a black outline of Allende's likeness while delivering a speech.
+It contains a small memorial plate that provides context:

+> **Hommage in memory of Salvador Allende**
 >
+> "Sooner rather than later, the great avenues will open again where free people will walk through to construct a better society"
+>
+> President of Chile
+>
+> 1970–1973
+>
+> On behalf of Chileans residing in Denmark
+>
+> with support from SID
+>
+> Salvador Allende Group
+>
+> Denmark–Chile

 _[ID 118] Salvador-Allende-Weg at Donaupark, Vienna, Austria ([Photo](https://commons.wikimedia.org/wiki/File:Donaupark_12_M%C3%A4rz_2021_11_12_56_999000.jpeg) by Robot8A, CC BY-SA 4.0)_